pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Stream Segments

-A stream is decomposed into a set of segments generally referred as **Stream Segments**; a stream segment is a shared or partition of a stream.
+A stream is decomposed into a set of segments generally referred as **Stream Segments**; a stream segment is a shard or partition of a stream.

 ![Stream Segment](img/stream.segment.png)